sizespectrum/mizer/README.md

 One big advantage of a mizer model is that it is based on a strong mathematical foundation.
-This allows a degree of a priori understanding of the behaviour of the model that is absent in many other multi-species model.
+This allows a degree of a priori understanding of the behaviour of the model that is absent in many other multi-species models.
 This theoretical foundation is well presented in the book “Fish Ecology, Evolution, and Exploitation” by Ken Andersen.